Tywest-Coat/AWS-Projects/Linux-Web-App/README.md

 3. **Networking**

   File: vpc.tf
   - Uses the default vpc, but can be configured to use a custom VPC in production environments
   - Utilizes public subnets across multiple AZs
   - Components:
-        -local.vpc_id             # Referenced VPC
+    - local.vpc_id             # Referenced VPC
-        -local.public_subnet_ids  # Public subnets for ALB and EC2 instances
+    - local.public_subnet_ids  # Public subnets for ALB and EC2 instances

 4. **Security Groups**